Welcome to GROW, a site for Gardening Resources and Ohana Wellness!

 I have spent a great deal of time thinking about food.
 In fact, I have spent so much time pondering food, politics of food, and nutrition that I have considered another degree in nutrition.
 But alas, I’m also the busy working mother of a rowdy kindergartener and a sweet baby girl, the loving partner to the handiest guy around and dog-mommy to three mutts, four chickens and turtle.
 So I blog, ponder, write poetry and try to stay away from ugliness and negativity.

 In case you are unfamiliar, “Island Style” might mean that I get distracted from tasks to do with the garden or farm and go on unrelated tangents, stories or just go to the beach.
 Island Time, friends.

-There’s some big picture stuff I’m seriously pondering these days, and you might see it here- as a DYI project or poem!
+There’s some big picture stuff we are all seriously pondering these days, and you might see it here- as a DYI project or poem!
 I’m not a fan of ginormous-meat-farming, and there’s a bunch of science that supports the idea that huge amounts of meat consumption is bad for our bodies and the planet.
 In fact, I read once that going meatless three days a week would do more for reducing your carbon footprint than driving a Hybrid.
 Crazy!
 So you will see all vegetarian stuff here, and mostly vegan.
 A Whole Food Plant Based Diet is the future, friends!

 I also take my job as a parent pretty seriously, and most days do my best to raise a thoughtful, kind, healthy boy who loves his veggies.
 And doesn’t drop too many things on his sister’s head.